nsotnikov/docker-nginx-proxy-tls/README.md

-# Nginx reverse proxy and auto tls certificates
+# Nginx reverse proxy with auto tls certificates

 An simple approach to start a reverse proxy, with auto generated TSL certificates using docker to automate
 and simplify the deployment and configuration.
 With this configuration it will be possible to run multiple